autopkg/cgerke-recipes/README.md

 ```

-My SCCM Shared Processor requires the CMAppUtil binary which can be found in the macclient.dmg
+My SCCM Shared Processor requires the CMAppUtil binary,
+which can be found in the macclient.dmg

-Unfortunately Microsoft only offer this download as an MSI file so you need to extract that first to get to the DMG file.
+Unfortunately Microsoft only offer this download as an MSI file so you need to extract
+that first to get to the DMG file.

 http://www.microsoft.com/en-au/download/details.aspx?id=39360